nichia/nichia.github.io/_posts/2019-03-22-rails_with_javascript_-_kitchen_and_recipes.markdown

 - add/show/edit/delete a recipe, and
 - add/edit/delete a review.

-There were many challenges that I faced when writting the application, but I must say that it's also been so rewarding to learn so much in solving these challenges.
+There were many challenges that I faced when writting the application, but I must say that it's been so rewarding to learn so much in solving these challenges.